Suyashsharma8/KQL-Info/README.md

 # KQL-Queries
-This repo is to share KQL queries that i have learnt through research
+This repo is to share KQL queries for MS Defender 365 that i have learnt through research